pengweiqhca/Xunit.DependencyInjection/README.md

-Use Microsoft.Extensions.DependencyInjection to resolve xUnit test cases.
+ï»¿Use Microsoft.Extensions.DependencyInjection to resolve xUnit test cases.

 How to use
 =============